taxonomicallyinformedannotation/tima/README.md

 cd tima-r
 Rscript inst/scripts/install.R
 ```

+Normally, everything you need should then be installed (as tested in [here](https://github.com/taxonomicallyinformedannotation/tima-r/actions/workflows/external-use.yaml)).
+If for some reason, some packages were not installed, try to install them manually.
+To avoid such issues, we offer a containerized version (see [Docker](#docker)).

 Once installed, you are ready to go through our [documentation](https://taxonomicallyinformedannotation.github.io/tima-r/articles/), with the major steps detailed.

 In case you do not have your data ready, you can obtain some example data (set of 8,000 spectra) using: